 Once your domain name and web hosting is all setup, now it’s time for you to install WordPress.
 WordPress is that software that powers the majority of blogs on the internet and it’s completely free to download and use.

-Installing WordPress on HostGator is very easy and only takes a few minutes to complete.
-HostGator actually offers one-click installation, which means you won’t need to get your hands messy with coding or uploading software to the server.
+Installing WordPress on Bluehost is very easy and only takes a few minutes to complete.
+Bluehost actually offers one-click installation, which means you won’t need to get your hands messy with coding or uploading software to the server.

 After installing WordPress on your site, you can start adding plugins and choosing a premium WordPress theme for your site.